We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 *Myths & Legends: Ever wonder about Greek, Roman or Viking culture of old?
 Where did all those legends and myths come from?
 Discover creation myths and follow the adventures of a multitude of gods/goddesses.
 Myths & Legends is a semester course that will examine ancient mythologies as well as some non-traditional mythologies such as those created by J.R.R.
 Tolkien and C.S.
 Lewis.
 This is a semester course.

-Physical Education: Organized into two areas
+Physical Education: Is organized into two areas:

 - Intro to Athletics: This class is designed to give students an introduction to the principles and activities associated with athletic performance and fitness.
 Through lecture, demonstration and participation, students will be introduced to the strength and speed program used by SJBMS / Juan Diego athletes in a developmentally and age-appropriate manner.
 The course will focus on: core strength, strength training, speed training, plyometric training (jumping exercises for speed and explosiveness), diet, flexibility, fitness and general health.
 This is a semester course.

 - Physical Education: This course presents physical education as a lifetime commitment.
 It is designed to be a wide variety of lifetime sports and games experienced by the students.
 All students will understand in greater detail the function of the body, understand the nutrition required by a healthy body, understand the difference between anaerobic and aerobic training, apply movement concepts and principles to enhance motor skill development and develop knowledge of the rules and strategies of various games and sports.
 There will also be a final test/project required at the end of the semester.
 This is a semester course.
-[SOEP content and course]
+[CCE content and course]

 Spanish I: In this course students will begin their exploration of Spanish through speaking, reading, writing and listening in the present tense.
 Topics include describing characteristics of people, what activities people enjoy, schedules for activities and classes, what people like to eat and drink, and where people like to go.
 This is a year-long course.
+This course includes CCE content.

 Spanish II: This course is a continuation of Spanish I. In addition to improving their ability to speak, read, write and listen in the present tense, students will begin to learn to communicate in the preterit (past tense).
 Topics include describing family, household items, going on vacation, and shopping for clothing and accessories.
-This is a year-long course
+This is a year-long course This course includes CCE content.

 Spanish III: This course is a continuation of Spanish II.
 In addition to improving their ability to speak, read, write and listen in the present tense, students will expand their use of the past tense with the preterite and imperfect tenses.
 Topics include describing classes and extracurricular activities, getting ready for the day, giving and following directions around town, and festivals and special occasions.
 This is a year-long course.
+This course includes CCE content.

 Technical Design: This course provides students with a hands-on practical backstage experience of the complex workings of theater production.
 Basic learning of the essentials of theater: sound, lighting, stage managing, and scenery construction.
 Technical design students will learn basic concepts relating to set, costume and lighting design.
 Students will learn to run all aspects of the Juan Diego Auditorium.
 This is a semester course.